z0w0/helm/README.md

     also includes some utility functions and the modules `FRP.Helm.Color` and `FRP.Helm.Graphics` in the style of a sort of prelude library, allowing it to be included and readily make the most basic of games.
+  * `FRP.Helm.Animation` contains a simple implementation of animations.
+Each animation is made up of a list of frames which render a form at a specific time.
   * `FRP.Helm.Automaton` contains the `Automaton` data structure and functions for composing, creating and calculating them.
 Automatons are a useful abstraction of a dynamic process that is fed input from a signal